• Main

 property prices.

-2.- Are Octagonal Tree Topper Series Continental Kit homes suitable for severe climates?
+2.- Are Octagonal Tree Topper Series Caledonia Kit homes suitable for severe climates?

 Because of the strength in their design, geodesic structures have endured earthquakes, hurricanes, and other extreme storms.
 For the past 25 years, scientists and technicians have relied upon these structures to provide shelter in harsh climates.
 In Antarctica, for example, these dome homes house radar towers where winds can reach up to 200 mph.